jowenthomas/jowenthomas.github.io/README.md

 <a href="https://public.tableau.com/profile/john.thomas3702#!/vizhome/BookReviews_15998434359980/BooksReleasedbyPublisher" target="_blank">View on Tableau Public</a>

-<p>**Summary of Findings:** While the dataset did not label self-published works, our first visualization provides strong evidence (specifically, the number of publishers who released between 1-10 books) that they constitute a substantial portion of the market.
+<p>**<strong>Summary of Findings:</strong>**  While the dataset did not label self-published works, our first visualization provides strong evidence (specifically, the number of publishers who released between 1-10 books) that they constitute a substantial portion of the market.
 As such, any further exploration of market trends needs to account for the tools available to these individuals (certainly, such <a href='https://www.nytimes.com/2011/05/22/books/review/the-case-for-self-publishing.html' target="_blank">discussions</a> have occurred within the community for some time).
 Our left-most pie-chart indicates that the top 15 publishers (with all of their subsidiaries or partnerships this is, in practice, 475 publishers) released a quarter of all books in the time periods reviewed.
 Within this group, as indicated in the next pie chart, five publishers account for 51% of books released.
 Our first histogram on annual activity highlights that the 1990's were the most active years.
 Finally, our second histogram on user reviews indicates that a strong majority of books released are not reviewed, which holds across the top 15 fairly consistently.  </p>

 <p>Tech: Tableau</p>
 </div>